X-Illuminati/internet-of-spores/doc/server_architecture.md

 __Additional Plugins__

-The provided Node-RED flows require a few community-supplied plugins.
+The provided [Node-RED Flows](#node-red-flows) require a few community-supplied plugins.
+These need to be installed through the Node-RED UI.
 Again, the specific version is probably not so important and the latest version should work.
-These need to be installed through the Node-RED UI.

 | Node-RED Plugin           | Tested Version | Link
 |---------------------------|----------------|------